-We should know by now that layering-up is the best way to keep warm when the temperature starts to drop.
-However, while keeping the heat in is essential, sometimes we need to actually add heat via something like a pair of heated motorcycle gloves to make sure that we stay warm and don’t begin to feel the effects of cold; a loss of concentration, followed by feeling and a decrease in safety.
+A good pair of motorbike gloves is essential when the temperature drops.
+However, when it’s really cold, sometimes we need to actually add heat via something like a pair of heated motorcycle gloves to make sure that we stay warm and don’t begin to feel the effects of cold; a loss of concentration, followed by feeling and a decrease in safety.

 One of the first areas that can start to feel cold are the hands.
 Many riders swear by heated grips and indeed, these will help you to keep using thinner gloves for improved feel and comfort when things start to get chilly.